 What else do I need to get to ride my E-MTB?

-All our e-mtbs come without pedals, so that you can choose the system that works best for you.
+All our e-MTBs come without pedals, so that you can choose the system that works best for you.
+There are pros and cons to flat pedals and clipless pedals.
 You might prefer flat pedals so that you can easily put a foot down if you need to, or a specific pedal and cleat setup might be what you’re after.

 If you don’t already have cycling kit, our MTB Starter Kit has everything you need to get out the door and onto the trail.
 If you have a wardrobe full of your favourite kit, you can definitely continue to use it out on the trails - you don’t need any special e-bike cycling kit.